Inklingo

 Examples

-The judge ordered the suspect's arrest.
+The judge ordered the accused to remain silent.

 El presidente ordenó una investigación inmediata.